NetworkRADIUS/openldap-opencensus-stats/README.md

     LDAP server before timing out.
 A negative value causes the check to wait indefinitely.
 A zero value effects a poll.
     __Default: -1__
-- **chosenStatistics** _(optional)_: a list of statistics names to collect from this LDAP database.
-If omitted, all defined statistics are collected.
 ### exporters
 This is a list of the ways to export data to a monitoring system.
 An example is: